What Employee Tax Deductions Can I Claim?

 Repayments Under Claim of Right

-If you had to repay more than $3,000 that you included in your income in an earlier year, because at the time you thought you had an unrestricted right to it, you may be able to deduct the amount you repaid, or take a credit against your tax.
-More information about Repayments
+If your repayments are more than $3,000 that you included in your income in an earlier year, because at the time you thought you had an unrestricted right to it, you may be able to deduct the amount you repaid, or take a credit against your tax.

 If you qualify as a performing artist, you can deduct your employee business expenses as an adjustment to income rather than as a miscellaneous itemized deduction.
 To qualify, you must meet all three of the following requirements: